pesho21/OPAS/README.md

 # OPAS - Ocean Pollution Awareness System

 OPAS is a cutting-edge mobile web application designed to empower individuals to take action against ocean pollution by reporting garbage and waste sightings in the ocean.
-With its intuitive interface and seamless functionality, OceanWatch harnesses the power of crowdsourcing to collect real-time data on ocean pollution, enabling users to make a tangible impact on marine conservation efforts.
+With its intuitive interface and seamless functionality, OPAS harnesses the power of crowdsourcing to collect real-time data on ocean pollution, enabling users to make a tangible impact on marine conservation efforts.

 ## Technologies Used